Recent additions worth noting

 Online Quiz from Alwyn Botha covering elementary General Chemistry with special emphasis on the periodic table.

 CSUDH Electronic Homework system is an elaboration of an earlier Web-based exercise system developed by George Wiger at California State U.- Dominguez Hills.
-An "export" version is available for installation on local Unix/Linux systems, or it can be run from CSUDH's system.
+This site appears to have died (2011)

 Chemistry homework help - this compilation of sites, some free, some pay-per-answer, is the last resort for the desperate or the lazy.